Joshuaingram/joshuaingram.github.io/_pages/about.md

 Updates
 ======

+* December 2022 - I have been selected as a recipient of the Quad Fellowship by Schmidt Futures.
+See The White House press release [here](https://www.whitehouse.gov/briefing-room/statements-releases/2022/12/09/statement-by-national-security-advisor-jake-sullivan-congratulating-inaugural-quad-fellows/).
-* Fall 2022 - I've started to prepare my second round of applications for statistics PhD programs.
+* Fall 2022 - I've started to prepare my applications for statistics PhD programs.

 Research Interests
 ======